Zhang Jingsheng: Reception and analysis

 Posthumous attitudes towards Zhang and his work have varied and generally center on his sexology.
-The writer and scholar Leo Ou-fan Lee, in his 1973 text The Romantic Generation of Modern Chinese Writers, made one of the first analyses of Zhang as he relates to broader Sinology, describing him as an extremist with "unprecedented radicalism" and a "vitalistic exaltation of sex".
+The writer and scholar Leo Ou-fan Lee, in his 1973 text The Romantic Generation of Modern Chinese Writers, made one of the first analyses of Zhang as he relates to broader Sinology (the study of Chinese culture and history).
+He described him as an extremist with "unprecedented radicalism" and a "vitalistic exaltation of sex".
 However, Lee cautions against interpreting his work as "the weird product of a deranged mind", writing that he mainly copied existing strains of modern Chinese philosophy (such as Liang Qichao's idea of the "new citizen") and intensified them to their most extreme form.
 Sexologist Pan Suiming, writing in 1998, defended Zhang's reputation as a sexologist, arguing that his methodology in compiling Sex Histories was in line with other scholars during the period, while Chen dubbed him a "lonely rebel" who "fell before his army had emerged victorious".
-Sociologist and sexologist Liu Dalin praised Zhang as the "true pioneer of sex education in China", noting his advocacy for birth control and association of sex education with a healthier society.
+Sociologist and sexologist Liu Dalin praised Zhang as the "true pioneer of sex education in China", noting his advocacy of birth control and association of sex education with a healthier society.

 Western scholarly assessments of him have also varied: the Dutch historian Frank Dikötter is largely dismissive towards Zhang when discussing the history of sexuality in modern China, sarcastically naming him a "sex revolutionary", while the translator Howard Seymour Levy (who produced the sole English translation of Sex Histories in 1967) lauds him as producing "China's first modern treatise on sex education".